oheinonen/ot-harjoitustyo/documentation/requirement_specification.md

 ## Users
 There are only one type of users, normal users.

+## User interface
+UI has five different views: LoginView, CreateUserView, MainView, ExpenseView and CategoryView.
+MainView shows everything in one place; all expenses and all categories of logged in user.
+ExpenseView shows information of one Expense and is tool for user o update its information.
+CategoryView shows a list of all expenses of a logged in user in a chosen category

 ## Functionalities
 ### Before signing in
 - [x] The user can create and account